-Pursuant to section 373.709, Florida Statutes, the Florida Department of Environmental Protection’s Office of Water Policy publishes an Annual Status Report on Regional Water Supply Planning.
-This year, the department is proud to introduce an interactive format that allows easy access to both statewide water supply data and projects being implemented to achieve future water demands.
+Pursuant to section 373.709, Florida Statutes, the Florida Department of Environmental Protection’s Office of Water Policy has published its 2020 Annual Status Report on Regional Water Supply Planning.
+This year, the department is proud to utilize an interactive format that allows easy access to both statewide water supply data and projects being implemented to achieve future water demands.
 For convenience, a storymap troubleshooting guide is also available.

 The Florida Water Resources Act, Chapter 373, F.S., establishes that all water in Florida, on the surface or in the ground, is a public resource managed by the department and the five water management districts.
 Florida's water supply comes from the bountiful systems of rivers, streams, wetlands, lakes, springs, aquifers and estuaries across the state.
 Florida's fresh water supply is used for public water supply, agricultural irrigation, commercial/industrial/institutional uses, domestic and small public supply, recreational irrigation, and power generation.

 Additionally, Florida's natural environment also needs sufficient water supply to function properly.
 Water resource managers are tasked with the responsibility of balancing the needs of Florida's growing population with the needs of the natural systems by creating dynamic plans that appropriately allocate the state's limited water resources.